balderdashy/sails-docs/reference/ClassMethods.md

 # Model Class Methods
 ### Overview

+Talk about the different types of Class Methods and how to identify them in this list

 For every class method, the callback parameter is optional.
 If one is not supplied, it will return a chainable object.

 # .create( `{create}`,`callback` )
 ### Purpose